wazuh/wazuh-documentation/source/user-manual/kibana-app/reference/custom-dashboard.rst

    :width: 100%

-Next step will be selecting the index that will be used as data source.
+Next step will be selecting the index that will be used as a data source.
 We can work with any index that we created previously, but generally, we will be working with **wazuh-alerts-3.x-\***.